Welcome to 15 Animals That Hibernate.

 Bats are usually found hibernating in hollow trees, barns, and buildings.
 They are not human-shy animals.
 They have no problem co-existing with them.
 Therefore, they are often found in the attic or basement, where it’s dark and quiet during the winter.

-#4 Box Turtles
+4. Box Turtles

 The turtle’s unique shape makes them recognizable even to children.
 They have a hard shell-like exterior and a soft body residing inside that shell.
-They eat worms and insects.

 They come in various sizes.
-Many people keep turtles in their homes as a pet.
+Many people keep turtles in their homes as a pets.
 They are wild, not as friendly as cats and dogs or dangerous as wild bears.
 They hide inside their shells when they feel threatened or under attack.

 They tend to stop eating for weeks before going into hibernation mode.
 Turtles hibernate with a clean gastronomical track.
 They are seen hidden from September or October.
 Their hibernation periods last three to four months.

-#5 Bumble Bees
+5. Bumble Bees

 Most people don’t know that bumble bees also hibernate during the winter.
 They are not commonly seen in outdoor places during cold weather.